raeez21/DE-Associate-Databricks---Learning-Materials/README.md

 The [DE 2.4 - Cleaning Data.sql](DE%202.4%20-%20Cleaning%20Data.sql) has cleaning logic.
 It inspects missing data, deduplicate rows, deduplicate rows based on specific columns, validations, playing around date formats and regex.

 The [DE 2.5 - Complex Transformations.sql](DE%202.5%20-%20Complex%20Transformations.sql) file contains complex transformations like working with nested data, schema_of_json(), from_json(), explode(), size(), collect_set(), flatten(), array_distinct(), joins and pivot table

+The DE 3.1 descibes more of schemas and tables icnluding, managed and external tables: very important

+The DE 3.2 explains delta tables: CTAS stmts, Filtering and Renaming Columns from Existing Tables, **Generated Columns**, table constraints , Additional Options and Metadata, and cloning tables.